jules2689/trudeau/docs/2020-04-17/q_a.md

 Prime Minister, for weeks now, you have been promising relief and aid for the energy sector.
 What you announced today will help a comparatively small number of workers, isn't going to do anything for the sector overall to help deal with devastating impact of this virus and the downturn in the world oil markets.
-My question is, is this it?is this the package you were promising?if so, what do you say to people in western Canada, particularly who were expecting more substantial relief?
+My question is, is this it? is this the package you were promising? if so, what do you say to people in western Canada, particularly who were expecting more substantial relief?